viperML/home/content/blog/flake-blog.md

 ```
 `````

-Hugo templates can be easily found with a quick search in Google, and usually have a specific proyect layout (where to put and format your Markdown files), and require to have the theme repo cloned in the project folder.
+Hugo templates can be easily found with a quick search in Google, and usually have a specific project layout (where to put and format your markdown files), and may require to have the theme repo cloned in the project folder.

 Once your project is ready, building the site is as simple as: